177boris/Python_DS_Algorithms/SortingAlgosVisualisation/README.md

-Visualising sorting algorithms using Python and Tkinter.
+Visualising sorting algorithms using Python and the Tkinter library.

 Algorithms included: